chrissimpkins/chug/README.md

 Click the Quit button to close the update progress indicator window and exit Chug.

+## Customize Chug

+### Customize the Shell Script

+Your Homebrew upgrades and cleanup are executed with a [shell script](https://github.com/chrissimpkins/chug/blob/master/src/chug.sh).
+Modify the repository `src/chug.sh` script so that it meets your needs and then follow the build instructions above to bundle a new version of the application.
+Pull requests with generally useful changes are highly encouraged!

+### Customize the Icon

+You can modify the application icon in Platypus.
+Click the cogwheel icon below the icon display in the upper left hand corner of the Platypus profile window and select any image on your system.
+Use the build instructions above to bundle your application with the new icon.

 ## Issues

 If Chug isn't cool, refreshing, with no aftertaste, please [submit a new issue report](https://github.com/chrissimpkins/chug/issues/new) on the Github repository issue tracker.